johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 }
 {% endhighlight %}

 Note that `x` is declared as a mutable variable (Rust's default is immutability).
-When a pointer is made to the field `f` of the record stored at `*x` and `x` is then reassigned, the memory at `*x` would be subject to garbage collection.
+When a pointer is made to the field `f` of the record stored at `*x` with `&x.f` and `x` is then reassigned, the memory at `*x` would be subject to garbage collection.
 Luckily Rust does a bit of work for you and inserts a lexically scoped reference to the original record to prevent deallocation by the garbage collector.

 {% highlight rust %}
 struct X { f: int, g: int }